IBM/IBM-Z-zOS/zOS-EzNoSLQ/zNoSQL Documentation.md

 `int znsq_create(const char * dsname, const znsq_create_options * options );`

 #### Create EzNoSQL Database
-Creates a EzNoSQL primary index database with the name specified in parameter *dsname* using the attributes that are specified by the *options* parameter.
+Creates an EzNoSQL primary index database with the name specified in parameter *dsname* using the attributes that are specified by the *options* parameter.
 Note that EzNoSQL databases can also be created through other system APIs and are compatible and sharable with the EzNoSQL APIs.
 ​
 #### Parameters
 `dsname`